Ackman’s Fund IPO Is Falling Far Short of Expectations

 Bill Ackman has lined up a few large investors for his new publicly traded fund, Pershing Square USA.
 But he now expects to raise a fraction of the $25 billion that was floated when he announced the fund several weeks ago and he is pressing potential investors to be “helpful” and sign up for the deal — “the sooner the better.”

 Ackman has been on a road show for the initial public offering of the U.S. closed-end vehicle since early July, and he has managed to land a few big institutional investors, including Baupost Group (which was also an anchor investor in his since-liquidated special purpose acquisition company), Putnam Investments, and the Teacher Retirement System of Texas.
 Ackman disclosed those names in a letter he sent to potential investors that was filed with the Securities and Exchange Commission on Thursday.
 In it, he said that the offering would likely raise only $2.5 billion to $4 billion and asked other investors to pony up.
-The IPO is set to price on Monday.
+The IPO, which was set to price Monday, was postponed late Friday to a date to be announced, according to the New York Stock Exchange.

 Part of the pitch for such a huge investment fund — originally purported to be the largest such IPO in U.S. history — was the massive following Ackman now has on X, where he has 1.3 million followers.
 Theoretically that could result in masses of new retail investors buying shares of Pershing Square USA once it begins trading on the open market, boosting the gains for those who get in on the IPO.